-Flesh colors, updated Sep 2020.
-See below for my current colors Check out my YouTube page: William Wise Art for demos.
+Flesh colors, updated Nov 2020.
+See below for my current colors and my small portrait palette.
+Check out my YouTube page: William Wise Art for demos.

 #2: The next layer was the first wash of cad red over the whole face (except highlight on nose and lip) and also into the background (immediately connecting the subject to the background).
 Both blue and red were a value #9 mix. (see side strip).
 See this as the lightest on cheek (red over white paper = value 9).